Chicken Smells Like Eggs, Why Does It Happens?

 Fresh raw chicken will be pink and fleshy.
 This color will fade over time, dull as the chicken heads towards its destruction.
 If the gray color overpowers the pink color or is more dominant then you should not choose it or buy it in a shop.

 The smell of rotting raw chicken will taste like chicken and be strong.
 You can even touch the chicken meat, whether it is still fresh or no longer suitable for consumption.
-Chicken meat always has a layer on top of the meat that feels like mucus, what happens after washing it.
+Chicken meat always has a layer on top of the meat that feels like mucus, which happens after washing it.
 After washing it, you can make sure that this layer of mucus disappears, but if it doesn’t disappear and is always there, then it is certain that your chicken meat has gone bad.

 2. Frozen Chicken